Templates

 </table>

-The invoice rows will be printed also as an HTML table.
-Now that there will be multiple rows in the result set, we'll separate table rows from the header and footer.
+The invoice rows will also be formatted as an HTML table.
+Since there will be multiple rows in the result set, each row will be separated from the header and footer.

-The invoice row's template header contains the column titles.
-In the example, the titles are localized using myDBR's localization syntax.
-The invoice rows are formatted using CSS.
+The header of the invoice rows template will contain the column titles.
+In the example below, the titles are localized using myDBR's localization syntax.
+The invoice rows themselves will be styled using CSS.

 <style>